Jenaldin/Delicious-Magic_VueJS_Dec24/README.md

 ## Usage
 ### From an End User Perspective
 - As a ***guest user***, you can:
-   - Access the home, catalog, search, about, login, and register pages;
+   - Access the home, all recipes catalog, about, login, and register pages;
-   - View the details page of a book from the home, catalog, and search pages;
+   - View the details page of a recipe from the home, catalog, user owned recipes and user favorites recipes;
+   - View the comments page of a recipe from the recipe details page;
-   - If you attempt to access a non-existent location, you will be redirected to /404;
+   - If you attempt to access a non-existent location, you will be redirected to /not-found page;
-   - If you try to access a page for which you lack authorization,
+   - If you try to access a page for which you lack authorization, you will be redirected to /not-found page;
 - As an ***authenticated user***, you can:
-   - Access the home, catalog, search, about, and profile pages, and have the option to logout;
+   - Access the home, all recipes catalog, about, login, and register pages;
-   - View the details page of a book from the home, catalog, and search pages;
+   - View the details page of a recipe from the home, catalog, user owned recipes and user favorites recipes;
+   - View the comments page of a recipe from the recipe details page;
+   - If you attempt to access a non-existent location, you will be redirected to /not-found page;
+   - If you try to access a page for which you lack authorization, you will be redirected to /not-found page;

 ### REST API Endpoints
 Base URL is http://localhost:3000/api.